Nianyi-GSND-Projects/GSND-5130-GP2/Thesis/Extended Abstract.typ

 We then will move to questions focused on their perceptions of different usability elements in the game, such as how easily they were able to navigate the game menus, how quickly they could find the information they needed on the screen, and what percentage of the interface elements they believe they understood.

-To gain deeper insights, we will include more detailed questions, using images of specific interface elements.
+To gain deeper insights, we will include more detailed questions, about specific graphical elements on the game screen.
 Participants will be asked to explain the meaning and usage of these elements to verify their understanding.
-This approach helps ensure their responses accurately reflect their usability experience.

 After all data is collected, we will analyze it by coding the player responses into categories.